 Protesters gathered at the Mission Police Station Wednesday night after Kentucky Attorney General Daniel Cameron announced that no Louisville police officers would be charged for the killing of Breonna Taylor.

-The 26-year-old emergency room technician was shot dead as she stood in her hallway on March 13, 2020, by three Louisville police officers executing a no-knock warrant.
+The 26-year-old EMT worker was shot dead in her bed on March 13, 2020, by three Louisville police officers executing a no-knock warrant.
 Taylor’s survivors allege the police were in the wrong house.
 One of the three officers, Brett Hankison, was yesterday indicted — not for shooting Taylor, but for “wanton endangerment” in spraying bullets into neighboring apartments.

 The crowd contained at least 100 people, and tensions ran high early in the night.
 People began to gather at around 7 p.m. and, roughly 20 minutes later, the protesters began marching eastbound on 17th Street.
 At 7:43 p.m., an altercation occurred between a San Francisco Police Department officer and a protester.